shripalsoni04/nativescript-canvas-interface/README.md

 }

 function setCanvasImage(canvas, ctx, image){
-    // set image to canvas or do anyting you want. ctx.drawImage(image, 0, 0, 100, 100);
+    // set image to canvas or do anything you want. ctx.drawImage(image, 0, 0, 100, 100);
 }